Welcome to Robinson Observatory!

 Get up-to-date observatory opening-status info and interesting astronomy news and factoids.

 Visitors, Scouts, and AST2002 students!

-Click here to learn when we'll have our next RO Open House (a.k.a.
+Click here to learn when we'll have our next RO "Knights Under the Stars" public events (a.k.a.
+Open House, a.k.a.
 Public Viewing).
 The events occur on alternating Wednesdays and Thursdays during UCF's Fall and Spring semesters.
 You, yes you, can see the wonders of the night sky through our telescopes.
 These events are free, and no registration or reservation is required (unless you are bringing over 25 people, then as a courtesy let us know).
 Parking at the Observatory is free but limited, so please try to carpool.

 Don't know what's what in the sky?
 That's OK!
 Our knowledgeable staff will show you.

 - Interested in becoming a member of the Astronomy Society, a registered student organization dedicated to bringing astronomy to UCF's teeming masses?
 Contact us at ucfastroclub (at) gmail.com.

 - We are located near 28° 35' 30.2" N, 81° 11' 26.2" W, and at a mind-numbing and oxygen-starved 60 feet above sea level.

 - Our primary telescope is a 20-inch f/8.2 RCOS Ritchey-Chretien telescope.

 - At the Cassegrain focus of this telescope is a STL-6303E camera from Santa Barbara Instruments Group that houses a KAF-6303E 3072-by-2048 pixel CCD.